Guidance

 Some DES services sub-contract screening activity to local optometry practices.

 Optometrists must maintain the appropriate professional registration (e.g. membership of the College of Optometrists, professional indemnity cover, and General Optical Council registration) and act within their scope of practice.
-Optometrists do not need to undertake the generic units except the Principles of Health Screening unit.
-They must also undertake the appropriate role-specific units for their position within the DES service.
+In recognition of their professional registration status and prior learning Optometrists, to undertake all of the units and must complete the units as mandated in the rules of combination table, in section.
+They must also undertake any appropriate role-specific units for their position within the DES service.

 Optometrists who also hold the Professional Certificate in Medical Retina have covered all the requirements for the Level 3 Diploma for Health Screeners (Diabetic Eye) with the exception of the ‘Undertake Diabetic Retinopathy Imaging’ unit and the assessment element of 3.1 of the ‘Detect Retinal Disease and Classify Diabetic Retinopathy’ unit.